 Some people have an affinity for endurance due to high muscle efficiency with improved blood vessel growth.
 These same traits also influence how your body deals with inflammation caused by exercise.
 Helping you avoid unnecessary pain post-workout.
 Others might not have this attribute and therefore are less primed for aerobic training.

 Trying to lose weight?
 If you're struggling to shift the pounds, it might be down to your genes and which exercise you're doing.
 DNA can influence what type of exercise will affect your body fat percentage and BMI the most.

 Test yourself: take a DNA fitness test

-By taking a DNA fitness test and understanding your genetic makeup, you can have a better understanding of the types of exercise that work best for your body.
-By learning that you are designed for short, power exercises such as sprints or HIIT workouts as opposed to long-distance marathons, you will be able to programme your exercise routines to get the best out of your body.
+By taking a DNA test and understanding your genetic makeup, you can have a better understanding of the types of exercise that work best for your body.
+By learning that you are designed for short, power exercises such as sprints or HIIT workouts as opposed to hours of cardio, you’ll will be able to make informed decisions about the exercises you do, to get the best results possible.